2Ryo1/11401_CS203A/studynote/Tree.md

 # Tree
-A tree is <ins>a non-linear hierarchical data structure consisting of nodes connected by edges.</ins>
+Tree is <ins>a non-linear hierarchical data structure consisting of nodes connected by edges.</ins>
 - Each node can have zero or more child nodes, forming parent-child relationships.
 - Trees have no cycles and are commonly used for representing hierarchical relationships like file systems or organizational structures.